Jump to main content

 The number of publications published during the Brabant and Liège revolutions is estimated at several thousand, so that only a small section of the pamphlet literature is collected here.
 For further information, please refer to the holdings of the Royal Library in Brussels.
 The writings of the Alff Collection were digitised in the UCL Cologne between 2008 and 2009.
 The catalogues and descriptions created by Bruno Haak were taken over for indexing.
 The table of contents are structured in such a way that they first name the subject or the reason for the publication, then the contents of the writing are summarized.
 Comments are generally avoided.

-Open Access refers to worldwide free and gratuitous access to scientific publications on the internet while respecting copyright.
-No legal or financial barriers should stand in the way of readers worldwide.
+Open Access refers to the worldwide free access to scientific publications on the Internet, subject to copyright protection.
+No legal or financial barriers should stand in the way of the reader worldwide.

 Open Access at the University and City Library of Cologne